 No. 6: Anticipate Complications

-How will he schedule lawn care into his week?
-How does he want to be reminded if he forgets to do something?
+How will your partner schedule lawn care into their week?
+How does your partner want to be reminded if they forgets to do something?
 Your approach should be about wanting things to work, not about getting angry when they don’t.

 No. 7: Call in an Expert

-If Plan A doesn’t work, go with Plan B: Call in an expert to help your husband achieve agreed-upon goals and free you from having to mother him.
+If Plan A doesn’t work, go with Plan B: Call in an expert to help your partner achieve agreed-upon goals and free you from having to mother them.